 In his research he has led drug development in pediatrics and obstetrics, including safety signal identification and evaluation.
 He has also led the development of methods in risk assessment for reproductive and developmental endpoints.
 Currently his research explores approaches to understand drug use, effectiveness, safety and risk-benefit communications, as well as environmental impacts on population health.

 Dr. Mattison earned a BA (Chemistry and Mathematics) from Augsburg College (Minneapolis, MN), an MS (Chemistry) from the Massachusetts Institute of Technology (Cambridge, MA) and a MD from the College of Physicians and Surgeons, Columbia University (New York, NY).
 His clinical training in Obstetrics and Gynecology was at the Sloane Hospital for Women in the Columbia Presbyterian Medical Center in New York.
 His training in Pharmacology and Toxicology was at the National Institutes of Health, Bethesda, MD.

-He has published more than 200 peer reviewed articles.
-In 1997, he was elected a Fellow of the American Association for the Advancement of Science, in 1999, a Fellow of the New York Academy of Medicine, in 2000 a member of the Institute of Medicine, in 2005 Distinguished Alumni of Augsburg College and in 2009 a Fellow of the Royal Society of Medicine.
+He has published more than 250 peer reviewed articles.
+In 1997, he was elected a Fellow of the American Association for the Advancement of Science, in 1999, a Fellow of the New York Academy of Medicine, in 2000 a member of the Institute of Medicine (now the National Academy of Medicine), in 2005 Distinguished Alumni of Augsburg College and in 2009 a Fellow of the Royal Society of Medicine.